LiteLight

 init();

 Using React, Vue, or another framework?
 Call init() after your images render (e.g. useEffect in React, onMounted in Vue).
+See copy-paste examples on the framework integration FAQ.

 That's it!
 Your vanilla JS lightbox is live.
 No jQuery, no frameworks required.
 Works in Chrome 61+, Firefox 60+, Safari 10.1+, and Edge 79+.